 In particular I got involved in interesting single-lever paddle design proposed by A. Pershin RV3AE (http://forum.qrz.ru/post747010-2847.html, http://forum.qrz.ru/post747473-2855.html).
 The main problem of a single lever paddle is "bouncing", and this design not only eliminates possible bouncing, but also provides a definite-feeling center position.
 Sketches below illustrate the idea which consists of use of a single magnet placed behind the brass "insert" freely suspended in the frame of brass or aluminum alloy.
 It works as follows.

-The insert has a vertical frontal V-shaped groove, across which can roll a small ball bearing placed at the end of the paddle’s lever.
-Attraction force of the magnet placed behind the insert always holds the ball bearing at the center of the V-shaped groove.
-When the ball bearing moves across this groove it pushes the insert back increasing the distance between the magnet and the ball bearing, and the magnetic force tends to return it to its former position.
-Thus, with proper selection of magnetic power, magnet position and the shape of the groove paddle works without "bouncing" which is the major drawback of the single lever paddle, and the center position is definite and positive.
+The insert has a vertical frontal V-shaped groove, across which a small ball bearing, mounted at the end of the paddle’s lever, can roll.
+The attraction force of a magnet placed behind the insert holds the ball bearing at the center of the V-shaped groove.
+When the ball bearing moves across the groove, it pushes the insert backward, increasing the distance between the magnet and the ball bearing; the magnetic force then tends to return it to its original position.
+Thus, with proper selection of magnet strength, magnet placement, and groove geometry, the paddle operates without “bouncing”—the major drawback of single-lever paddles—and the center position is firm and well defined.

 The rectangular insert is freely suspended on the cones (or solid axis) inside of the frame made in my case out of a segment of a square aluminum profile approximately 3/4” long with the internal opening of 1/2” x 1/2” and the wall thickness of 1/8”.